An Iconic Fantasy Baseball Community

 Schilling received the OK to do so from Sox team physician Thomas Gill Friday.
 While still walking with a slight limp, Schilling went to the outfield with trainer Chris Correnti and threw for about 15 minutes, gradually increasing the length of his throws to about 120 feet.
 It appeared Schilling had no problems and he walked back to the dugout at a brisk pace.

-Users browsing this forum: reznorsboy and 3 guests
+Users browsing this forum: eatyun and 4 guests